If you’re looking for one of the best restaurants in North Sydney, then look no further.

 Crowds of people wait in line to get a seat at Oski, because the food is that good.
 The owner of Oski is from Sweden, and as a restaurant, the menu is inspired by Swedish food.

-One especially popular dish is the pytt I panna, which translated to bubble and squeak.
+One especially popular dish is the pytt I panna, which translates to bubble and squeak.

 The next restaurant we recommend visiting is the classic Charlie & Franks.